CEO and Lead Mental Training and Peak Performance Specialist

 Before founding KPEX Consulting, Aimee spent 9 years as the Director of Mental Training at UPMC Center for Sports Medicine.
 She received a PhD from the University of Tennessee where she specialized in sport psychology, a Masters in Sports Behavior and Performance from Miami University (Ohio) and an undergraduate psychology degree from the Pennsylvania State University.
 She worked in the athletic departments at both Tennessee and Miami where she assisted with life skills development of student-athletes.
-She is an Association of Applied Sport Psychology Certified Consultant (CMPC), and is a member of the American Psychological Association, the United States Olympic Committee’s Sport Psychology Registry, and the USA Swimming Sports Medicine Network.
+She was an Association of Applied Sport Psychology Certified Consultant (CMPC), and is a member of the American Psychological Association, the United States Olympic Committee’s Sport Psychology Registry, and the USA Swimming Sports Medicine Network.

 Dr. Kimball has been a resource for numerous media outlets including: Men’s Health Magazine, Runner’s World, various local and national newspapers, ESPN, NPR, and news broadcasts across the country.